What to do in Pejeng, Bali? One way is to follow the trail of wisdom this beautiful village has to offer.

 Pusering Jagat temple, on the other hand, is believed to be the center of the old Pejeng Kingdom.
 The temple attracted devotees who are wishing for fertility and seeking healing powers.

 Pejeng would still be my secret village to wind down from the hustle and bustle of Ubud.
-It was always lovely to talk with the villagers and holy site’s caretakers–listening to the way they embrace ancient wisdom and making meanings out of it in such a modernised world.
+It was always lovely to talk with the villagers and holy site’s caretakers–listening to the way they embrace ancient wisdom and making meanings out of it in such a modernized world.

 As I floated along Lanna’s Lair pool overlooking the jungle, suddenly I felt so insignificantly small.
 As if I was surrounded by something way much older, way much more ancient, and way much more sacred than all the world’s history I’ve ever known.